Bringing Expert Trauma and Surgery Care to Geauga County

 That was validated when he did his residency at UH Cleveland Medical Center, after getting his medical degree from the University of Illinois School of Medicine.
 “I realized I liked the variety of general surgery, and I decided to stay in that,” he says.

-And he certainly has variety as the UH Geauga Medical Center’s Chair of Surgery and Trauma Medical Director.
+And he certainly has variety as the University Hospitals Geauga Medical Center, a campus of UH Regional Hospitals, Chair of Surgery and Trauma Medical Director.

 Part of what he finds compelling is not knowing what kind of surgery he might be called on to perform when trauma cases come in to the Emergency Department.
 Since Geauga County is rural and has many two-lane roads lined by ditches, on which people tend to speed, that often means treating victims of auto accidents.
 Emergency trauma care in a rural county also means treating patients who have been injured by farm machinery.